-Even if you’re not a fan of Facebook or social media in general, you probably have an idea of the impact it can have on basically every facet of society, including the success of accommodation brands and businesses.
+Even if you’re not a fan of Facebook or social media in general, you probably have an idea of the impact it can have on basically every facet of society, including the success of hotels.
 Relying on OTAs alone to reach and acquire guests is not enough, nor is it always the most profitable.

 The influence of social media simply shows no signs of slowing down and, even as new platforms like TikTok emerge, Facebook is still one of the most popular and powerful networks in the world – don’t worry, we’ve found some stats to prove it.

 In this blog we’ll give you a complete (but hopefully simple) overview of why Facebook marketing can be so important for your hotel, how to get started, and a bunch of tips and tricks to do it effectively.

 Why your hotel needs a strong Facebook marketing strategy